 Every transgender individual who goes through the transition process has different intentions.
 For some, changing their legal documents is an essential step in confirming their new identity.
 For others, changing their gender marker is less critical or may come later in their journey.
 Here is some advice for individuals going through the transition process from trans advocates:

-Mia Edwards, case manager for the PROUDWST Me Program at The LOFT Gay Center
+Mia Edwards, case manager for the PROUDWST Me Program at The LOFT LGBTQ+ Community Center

-“The best advice I could offer is to find a trans knowledgeable/friendly therapist,” says Mia Edwards, case manager for the PROUDWST Me Program, part of The LOFT Gay Center in New York City.
+“The best advice I could offer is to find a trans knowledgeable/friendly therapist,” says Mia Edwards, case manager for the PROUDWST Me Program, part of The LOFT LGBTQ+ Community Center located in Westchester County, New York.
 “Most folx starting their journey will need help processing their thoughts and navigating a cis-hetero world which may not be accepting.”

 Working with a mental health professional who specializes in trans issues can also provide some guidance if you are struggling to navigate the transition process or if you want to learn more about your options.